-Every person has their way of putting together words, phrases, and ideas.
-These elements make up the person's "voice."
-Some people are authoritative; others are pompous, funny, chatty, warm, or a combination of different qualities to make up a single complex personality.
-Authors must find a "voice" for each of their characters that are believable, appropriate, and consistent.
+Every character has an individual way of putting together words, phrases, and ideas.
+These elements make up a person's "voice."
+Some people are authoritative, while others are pompous, funny, chatty, or warm.
+Whatever the case, everybody possesses a combination of different qualities that make up a single complex personality.

 "'When I was quite a young boy,' said Uriah, 'I got to know what umbleness did, and I took to it.
 I ate umble pie with an appetite.
 I stopped at the umble point of my learning, and says I, "Hard hard!"
 When you offered to teach me Latin, I knew better.
 "People like to be above you," says father, "keep yourself down."
 I am very umble to the present moment, Master Copperfield, but I've got a little power!'"

 How Character Voice and Narrator's Voice Shape a Story

 Although the narrator voice likewise sets the scenes, it carves out the different characters' identities and provides contextual insights and background as the narrative unfolds from different third-person perspectives.
 Character voices include: